 - Wood candle stick

-Step one you'll remove the bottom of the wire basket with your wire cutters.
-Just do the last row that is round the basket
+Remove the bottom of the wire basket with your wire cutters.
+Just do the last row that is around the basket.

-After that is off you'll bend the top down and pinch tightly together like an accordion, all the way around making the hole on top about 1.5
+After that is off you'll bend the top down and pinch tightly together like an accordion, all the way around making the hole on top smaller.